-k) Cash and cash equivalents
+j) Cash and cash equivalents

-Cash comprises cash at bank and internally managed cash and includes deposits held by the Fund's external managers which are repayable on demand without penalty.
+Cash comprises cash in hand and internally managed cash and includes deposits held by the Fund's external managers which are repayable on demand without penalty.

 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and that are subject to minimal risk of changes in value.